ona-li-toki-e-jan-Epiphany-tawa-mi/Explosive-Utilities/README.md

 Tnt Wands can be used to corral mobs made explosive by [PigsThatGoBoomInTheNight.](https://www.planetminecraft.com/data-pack/pigsthatgoboominthenight "PigsThatGoBoomInTheNight on Planet Minecraft")

+Tnt Wands can be used to corral bees if [Incendiary Bees](https://www.planetminecraft.com/data-pack/incendiary-bees "Incendiary Bees on Planet Minecraft") is installed.

 ## Configuration

 You can set the summon cooldown for the tnt wand with this command, defaults to 40: